Can Fibroids Cause Weight Gain?

 Weight gain around the abdomen and pelvis

 Yes, fibroids can cause weight gain!
-As the fibroids grow in weight, women may notice their weight increasing as well, especially around the abdomen and the pelvis.
+As the fibroids grow in size and weight, women may notice their weight increasing as well, especially around the abdomen and the pelvis.
 Therefore, one fibroid symptom can be weight gain.

 Fibroids Symptom: Weight Gain